Skip to Content

 Monotremes

 Monotremes are an anomaly within the animal kingdom, as they are mammals that lay eggs and have no teats.
 The Short-beaked Echidna is the only mammal found across the entire Australian continent, able to adapt to snowy conditions through to the harsh arid deserts.
 Echidnas are famous for their sharp spines, however, they are also covered with fur.
 In Tasmania, the Short-beaked Echidna can look markedly different as their fur is considerably longer and blends in with the spines.
 Short-beaked echidnas can flick their tongue up to 100 times per minute as they lap up ants and termites with great skill.
+Some of the best regions for spotting Short-beaked Echidnas include East Gippsland, Kangaroo Island and Tasmania (including Maria Island).

 The Platypus is Australia’s other monotreme, found in freshwater systems on the eastern coast of Australia.
 Platypuses are famed for their bills, which are full of electroreceptors that assist it finding molluscs, crustaceans and other invertebrates in murky water.
 They are covered with a layer of external hair and thick fur, that keeps dry even when under water.
 Interestingly, mature males develop poisonous spurs on their rear legs, thought to be used to fend off other males when fighting over breeding territories.
-Platypuses can be found throughout Tasmania and Gippsland, Atherton Tablelands and the Southern Highlands, but they are generally very shy and elusive creatures.
+Platypuses can be found throughout Tasmania, East Gippsland, Atherton Tablelands and the Southern Highlands, but they are generally very shy and elusive creatures.
 Dawn or dusk are the best times to spot this amazing creature.

 Search for tours including Monotremes, using the seasonal viewing opportunities calendar further down the page or find out more at the tour links below: